Skip to main content

 }).then(...);

-Suppose you submit two distinct transactions with the same source account and sequence number, and the second transaction is a fee-bump transaction.
+Suppose you submit two distinct transactions with the same source account and sequence number; the second transaction is a fee-bump transaction.
 In that case, the second transaction will be included in the transaction queue, replacing the first transaction if and only if the fee bid of the second transaction is at least 10x the fee bid of the first transaction.

 This value can typically be found in the fee_charged field of the transaction response under the tx_insufficient_fee error case.